"To Good to be Jam" is not just for breaksfast.

 2 Tbls unsalted butter

 Add the sugar to a small saucepan on the stovetop and cook over medium heat until the sugar is melted and caramelized.
-Add the vinegar, jam, and chicken stock and whisk together.
+Add the vinegar, spread, and chicken stock and whisk together.
 Cover and simmer for 15 minutes, or until the sauce is heated through and the flavors have combined.
 Remove the saucepan from the heat, add the butter, and stir well.
 Season with salt and pepper.
 Set aside.

 Place the pork on the Grid and close the lid of the EGG or smoker.
 Cook for 5 minutes on eash side.
 Turning the meat occasionally, cook until the instant read thermometer registers 145 degrees or the desired doneness.
 Transfer the pork to a rimmed sheet pan and let rest for 5 minutes.